 My next destination was the Glen Helen Nature Preserve, just nearby by Antioch College.
 It’s a beautiful forested area full of dense forest and scenic walking trails.
 And supposedly, it was also once home to hundreds of mounds.
 But sadly, today there are very few left.

 One of the main highlights is the vertical-standing ‘Skull Rock.’
 There’s no way this formation would’ve gone unnoticed by the local Hopewell population.
 And it may have prompted the natives to use this site as a necropolis, as researcher Fritz Zimmerman describes it.

 Nearby is the impressive spring known as ‘Blood Spring,’ which locals still come to drink out of today.

 Only after giving up and making my way back to the entrance, I happened to pass by a group of school children on a field trip.
 And just then, their teacher was pointing out the mound in the middle of the forest.
-I’d passed by the spot a couple of times, but the mound was so hard to make out, I didn’t even notice!
+I’d passed by the spot a couple of times, but the mound was so hard to make out that I didn’t even notice it!